C-Accel-CRIPT/Python-SDK/docs/examples/simulation.md

 ```

 !!! note "Algorithm keys"
-    The allowed `Algorithm` keys are listed under <a href="https://criptapp.org/keys/algorithm-key/" target="_blank">algorithm keys</a> in the CRIPT controlled vocabulary.
+    The allowed [`Algorithm`](../../nodes/subobjects/algorithm/) keys are listed under [algorithm keys](https://criptapp.org/keys/algorithm-key/) in the CRIPT controlled vocabulary.

 !!! note "Parameter keys"
-    The allowed `Parameter` keys are listed under <a href="https://criptapp.org/keys/parameter-key/" target="_blank">parameter keys</a> in the CRIPT controlled vocabulary.
+    The allowed [`Parameter`](../../nodes/subobjects/property/) keys are listed under [parameter keys](https://criptapp.org/keys/parameter-key/) in the CRIPT controlled vocabulary.

 # Create Computations

-Now that we've created some <a href="../../subobjects/software_configuration" target="_blank">`SoftwareConfiguration`</a> nodes, we can used them to build full <a href="../../nodes/computation" target="_blank">`Computation`</a> nodes.
+Now that we've created some [`SoftwareConfiguration`](../../nodes/subobjects/software_configuration) nodes, we can used them to build full [`Computation`](../../nodes/primary_nodes/computation) nodes.
-In some cases, we may also want to add <a href="../../subobjects/condition" target="_blank">`Condition`</a> nodes to our computation, to specify the conditions at which the computation was carried out.
+In some cases, we may also want to add [`Condition`](../../nodes/subobjects/condition) nodes to our computation, to specify the conditions at which the computation was carried out.
 An example of this is shown below.

 ```python